-'Devastated!'
-BBC Sport pundits on Keira Walsh injury
+'Devastated!' - BBC Sport pundits on Keira Walsh injury

 This content is not available in your location.

-Watch BBC Sport pundits, Alex Scott, Ellen White and Fara Williams discuss midfielder Keira Walsh's suspected ACL injury sustained in England's second group match against Denmark in the Fifa Women's World Cup.
+Watch BBC Sport pundits Alex Scott, Ellen White and Fara Williams discuss midfielder Keira Walsh's suspected ACL injury sustained in England's second group match against Denmark in the Fifa Women's World Cup.

 FOLLOW LIVE: Fifa Women's World Cup: England v Denmark